 Ice fall avalanche in Tien Shan Range, Kyrgyzstan

 Photo by Tyson Bradley

-Level I is a prerequisiteView All Avalanche Classes Custom Avalanche Instruction Avalanche Gear Avalanche Class Logistics Frequently Asked Questions
+Avalanche Level 1; Avalanche Rescue Training; and at least 1 season of backcountry travelView All Avalanche Classes Custom Avalanche Instruction Avalanche Gear Avalanche Class Logistics Frequently Asked Questions